Own the Future of Bitcoin: XBT.com Goes to Auction in Historic Sale

 “Due to the significance of this domain, we expect the likes of elite investors and powerhouses bidding on this exclusive auction, it wouldn’t be surprising if figures like Elon Musk, Jeff Bezos or even President Donald Trump take notice of this auction, which could certainly make for interesting bidding,” Mr. Hames continued.

 The crypto world has witnessed several multi-million-dollar domain sales.
-Domains such as Voice.com fetching ($30M USD), Crypto.com ($12M USD), paradigm.eth ($1.51M USD) and BTC.com ($1M+ USD) securing staggering valuations.
+Domains such as Voice.com fetching ($30M), Crypto.com ($12M), paradigm.eth ($1.51M) and BTC.com ($1M+) securing staggering valuations.
 With Bitcoin’s global influence continuing to expand, industry insiders predict that XBT.com could rival or surpass these legendary sales which is anticipated to be one of the most significant domain auctions of the decade.

 Why XBT.com Could Become the Most Valuable Crypto Domain Ever